Floyd Rose Tremolos for Left Hand Guitars: The Asian OEM Pool

 Shine guitars are made in Korea by Saein Musical Instrument Co.
 Left handed guitars were available and some were fitted with the FRT-20 Floyd Rose II clone.
 The pictures below are possibly from a left handed Shine SIL-602AN or Shine SIL-70 model.

 ESP: "Grassroots" is one of the entry-level brands of ESP.
-Some guitars such as this (right-handed) Grassroots Horizon were built with this.
+Some guitars such as this (right-handed) Grassroots Horizon were built with FRT-20

 FRT30 : Takeuchi TRS-101 replacement

-The FRT-30 from the "Korean catalog" is the Takeuchi TRS-101 clone.
-These have been in use by multiple guitar brands for over 20 years, including on left-handed guitars.
+The FRT-30 from the "Korean catalog" is the Takeuchi TRS-101 clone from the Korean universal OEM pool.
+This unit has been used by multiple guitar brands for over 20 years, and moreso when the Takeuchi original became unavailable when the company closed down in 2010.
+Many left-handed guitars have been manufactured with this unit.
 This is a testament to its quality.
-I have brand new stock of this unit.
-Complete kit with L2 nut, 36mm block and all accessories to do an immediate swap.
+I have brand new stock of the FRT-30 Complete kit with L2 nut, 36mm block and all accessories to do an immediate swap.
 These units are better quality than the current Floyd Rose Special.

 B.C Rich: From 1997-2003, some B.C.
 Rich "N.J Series" guitars made by World Musical Instrument Co. in Korea were built with the FRT-30.
 It replaced the KKT-3 double-locking tremolo made by Jin Ah.
 In B.C Rich catalogs it was listed as "Double Locking Floyd Rose licensed tremolo."
 It was used on the "N.J Neck-Thru Series" and some "N.J Platinum Series" models including left-handed models such as this Platinum Series Warlock, this N.J Warlock, and this N.J Neck-Thru Warlock.
 This 2005 lefty Platinum Pro Series Warlock is another example.
 After dabbling with the ill-fated Floyd Rose Speedloader between 2003 and 2004, it appears B.C.
 Rich returned to this unit in about 2006.